50 StatesFacts & TriviaPlaces

 51. The Art Institute of Chicago is nothing short of stunning.
 Founded in Grant Park in 1879, the collection here is one of the strongest and deepest in the world.
 Their greatest hits include Pablo Picasso’s The Old Guitarist, Mary Cassatt’s The Child’s Bath, and Edward Hopper’s Nighthawks, as well as more than 30 paintings by Claude Monet.
 Andy Warhol, Jasper Johns, Vincent van Gogh, Henri Matisse, Cy Twombly, Paul Cézanne, and Cindy Sherman — and tons more.
 An absolute embarrassment of artistic riches.

-Cool, Weird & Fun Facts about Illinois
+Cool, weird & fun facts about Illinois

 52. The Illinois soil is very fertile and extremely rich.
 The dirt is considered to be perhaps Illinois’s greatest natural resource and like 75% of the state is farmland.
 It’s a big reason why they grow a lot of soybeans, corn, pumpkins, and apples.
 In fact, Illinois produces more soybeans than any other state, and at least 90% of pumpkins in the United States are grown in Illinois.